logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/testarchitect-bugs/deleting-ta-bugs/_index.md

 2. Right-click the TA bug you want to delete, and then click **Delete**.

-    **Restriction:** Deleting multiple TA bugs is not allowed.
+{{<restriction>}} Deleting multiple TA bugs is not allowed.

     The selected TA bug is removed from the bug list view.

-3.  **Important:** If you are trying to delete a TA bug that is currently marked in one or more action lines, a warning dialog box is presented:
+3.{{<important>}} If you are trying to delete a TA bug that is currently marked in one or more action lines, a warning dialog box is presented:

 ![](/images/TA_Help/Images/Bug_deletion_warning_message.png)